 - 5. The Warden and Fellows may from time to time regulate as they think fit the duties and reasonable emoluments of the Officers of the College, and the mode of their appointment or election, and may abolish existing offices, and institute such new offices as they may deem necessary for the better management of the affairs of the College, and may assign to such new offices such duties and reasonable emoluments as the Warden and Fellows, as advised by the Remuneration Committee, may think proper. - 6.
 The Warden and Fellows may from time to time, at Stated General Meetings, make Regulations for the appointment and payment of a Chaplain or Chaplains from among the Fellows or otherwise, and subject to and in accordance with the provisions contained in Section 6 of the Universities Test Act, 1871, for the performance of Divine Service according to the Liturgy of the Church of England within the College Chapel at such times as they think proper, and for attendance on the same; but the Visitor shall have power to disallow and annul any such Regulations, or any variation thereof. - 7.
-The Warden and Fellows shall establish: - (i) A General Purposes Committee to initiate business for consideration by the College, to advise the College on questions of general policy, to receive reports from other Committees, to take decisions on behalf of the College within delegated authority, and to ensure compliance with regulatory and governance requirements.
-Its functions, powers, and membership shall be specified by By-Law. - (ii) An Audit Committee to scrutinise the effectiveness of the internal and external audit functions, and to provide general oversight of processes for financial reporting and for compliance with regulatory and governance requirements.
-Its functions, powers and membership shall be specified by By-Law. - (iii) A Remuneration Committee to make recommendations on issues relating to Fellows' remuneration and allowances.
-Its specific functions, powers, and membership shall be specified by By-Law. - 8.
-The Warden and Fellows may from time to time make and vary By-Laws not inconsistent with these Statutes to regulate the management of the College, the mode of conducting the business of the College, the implementation or administration of any of the provisions of these Statutes or of any provision of general law or rule or regulation of the University of Oxford applicable to the College, ensuring or monitoring compliance with any of the foregoing or the better performance by the College of its functions.
-Without prejudice to the generality of the foregoing, they may make By-Laws: - (i) for the establishment of additional Committees and for the delegation by the College to those Committees or to Officers of the College of powers exercisable by the College by virtue of these Statutes or by any By-Laws or otherwise save where the Statutes or By-Laws specify that the power shall be exercisable by the Warden and Fellows or general law so requires; - (ii) in relation to disciplinary procedures applicable to Fellows and the imposition on them of sanctions, including fines and reduction of emoluments for breaches of obligations imposed by any of the provisions of the Statutes or By-Laws; - (iii) to ensure and monitor compliance by Fellows to whom Statute XIV applies of their obligation to treat their Fellowship as their substantially full-time employment subject to such derogations from that obligation as the Statutes and any By-Law may permit and for such reduction of emoluments on account of a Fellow's receipt of earnings from other activities as may be determined pursuant to procedures prescribed by By-Law;
+The Warden and Fellows may from time to time make and vary By-Laws not inconsistent with these Statutes to regulate the management of the College, the mode of conducting the business of the College, the implementation or administration of any of the provisions of these Statutes or of any provision of general law or rule or regulation of the University of Oxford applicable to the College, ensuring or monitoring compliance with any of the foregoing or the better performance by the College of its functions and, without prejudice to the generality of the foregoing, may make By-Laws - (i) for the establishment of Committees and for the delegation by the College to Committees or to Officers of the College of powers exercisable by the College by virtue of these Statutes or by any By-Laws or otherwise save where the Statutes or By-Laws specify that the power shall be exercisable by the Warden and Fellows or general law so requires; - (ii) in relation to disciplinary procedures applicable to Fellows and the imposition on them of sanctions, including fines and reduction of emoluments for breaches of obligations imposed by any of the provisions of the Statutes or By-Laws; - (iii) to ensure and monitor compliance by Fellows to whom Statute XIV applies of their obligation to treat their Fellowship as their substantially full-time employment subject to such derogations from that obligation as the Statutes and any By-Law may permit and such reduction of emoluments on account of a Fellow's receipt of earnings from other activities as may be determined pursuant to procedures prescribed by By-Law; - (iv) for the establishment of quorums and the majorities required at, and the periods of notice required for, meetings where such quorums, majorities and periods are not specified by any of these Statutes.

-- (iv) for the establishment of quorums and the majorities required at, and the periods of notice required for, meetings where such quorums, majorities and periods are not specified by any of these Statutes. - 9.
-Notices under these Statutes may be given to any person by letter or email at his or her usual or last-known address; and the non-receipt of a notice shall not invalidate the proceedings at any Meeting to which the notice relates.
+8. Notices under these Statutes may be given to any person by letter addressed to him at his usual or last-known abode; and the non-receipt of a notice shall not invalidate the proceedings at any Meeting to which the notice relates.